aureldobre/k8s-kind/READMI.md

 # kind-multinode-local

-In K8s-multinode-local project we made a kubernetes kluster with one master and more nodes using VM as nodes.
+In K8s-multinode-local project we made a kubernetes cluster with one master and more nodes using VM as nodes.
 The evolution VM -> docker has inspired the "kind" project: replace VM with docker containers already provisioned as nodes images.

+### Versions used:
+- Docker 19.03.12
+- kind 0.7.0
+- Kubectl v1.18.3

 ### Create a one node cluster:
 	kind create cluster			# cluster name: kind